24 Healthy Late-Night Snacks That’ll Curb Cravings

 Rice Cakes with Natural Almond Butter

 If you usually find yourself scrounging around the pantry at 9 p.m., keep a few snacking staples like rice cakes and almond butter on hand.
+You can even try making some delicious peanut butter cup rice cakes.
 They’re easy, healthy and satisfying.
 And at 35 calories per rice cake, go ahead and load up your plate.
 Add a tablespoon of natural almond butter for 101 calories and 9.5 grams of healthy fat.
 Want healthy snacks without the work?
 Check out our list of the best healthy snack boxes you can get delivered to your door.

 When you’re craving a salty snack, skip the greasy chips and opt for craveable edamame instead.
 One-half cup of lightly salted edamame has just 100 calories, 7 grams of carbs and 9 grams of protein.
 Just be sure to go easy on the salt because the sodium count can add up quickly.
 For an extra kick, check out our recipe for Spicy Edamame.